 Charline McCoy is the Executive Director of the FCAS.
-Charline had previously held the position of Conservation Program Manager with the Foundation until July 1st, 2022.
+Charline has held this position since July 2022.
+Her previous role with the Foundation was the Conservation Program Manager.

-Before joining the team at the Foundation, Charline spent the previous five years as the Executive Director for the Cities of New Brunswick Association and before that with the Agricultural Alliance of New Brunswick.
+Before joining the team at the Foundation, Charline spent the past five years as the Executive Director for the Cities of New Brunswick Association and before that with the Agricultural Alliance of New Brunswick.
 She has also taken on several roles within the provincial government throughout her career.
 Her background in managing finances, overseeing strategic plans and programs, and working with board members, staff and stakeholders brings many important skills to supporting the work of the Foundation.